benoitbMTL/darwin2/README.md

 ![FortiWeb Demo Tool](images/fortiweb-demo-tool.png)

 Darwin2 is a demonstration tool designed to showcase the capabilities of FortiWeb and FortiWeb Cloud through a user-friendly graphical interface.
-This tool facilitates demonstrations of web protection, bot mitigation, API protection, and the use of REST APIs for managing web applications.
+This tool facilitates demonstrations of web protection, bot mitigation, API protection, Machine Learning, and the use of REST APIs for managing web applications.

 ## Features